 As discussed above, stretching can help increase the flexibility of the muscles.
 If you’re not stretching AND strengthening, this can be temporary.
 You also want to strengthen the muscles at the back of the neck and shoulders.
-Stretching is also temporary if you take into account the 8-10 hour work day people have and that they’ll probably only stretch one or two times a day (if that).
+Stretching is also temporary if you take into account the 8-10 hour workday people have and that they’ll probably only stretch one or two times a day (if that).
 Proportionally, this stretching is not effective.
 Is it any wonder that people don’t get the effect they’re after?
-If may feel good at the time, but only temporarily.
+It may feel good at the time, but only temporarily.

-Exercises done during a Pilates class target these areas at the back of the neck and shoulders.
+Exercises are done during a Pilates class target these areas at the back of the neck and shoulders.
 Once stronger, you’ll be able to sit in a more upright position, which will mean the muscles at the front of your neck become less tight.

 Setting up your desk space

-If you haven’t already guessed, the best way to set-up your desk space is to have a separate monitor that can be raised or lowered.
+If you haven’t already guessed, the best way to set up your desk space is to have a separate monitor that can be raised or lowered.
 If you raise this so that the top of the screen is level with your forehead, it will encourage you to sit up straighter.
 Your arms should be able to rest on your desk area without you hunching your shoulders up and your feet should be on the floor.
 Laptops aren’t great for prolonged working hours as the screen is fixed, which encourages the slouched position.